BES2016Workshop/guidebook/outline.md

 For someone else to be able to reproduce the results included in your report, you need to provide more than the code and the data.
 You also need to document the exact versions of all the packages, libraries, and software you used, and potentially your operating system as well as your hardware.

 R itself is very stable, and the core team of developer takes backward compatibility (that old code works with recent version of R) very seriously.
-However, default values in some function have changed, and new functions get introduced regularly.
-If you wrote your code on a recent version of R and give it to someone who hasn't upgraded in a year or so, they may not be able to run your code.
+However, default values in some functions have changed, and new functions get introduced regularly.
+If you wrote your code on a recent version of R and give it to someone who hasn't upgraded recently, they may not be able to run your code.
 If R is stable, the packages are much less stable.
 New functionalities get introduced with each versions, some functions get deprecated, and defaults options change.
 Code written for one version of a package may produce very different results with a more recent version.

 With R, the simplest (but useful and important) approach to document your dependencies is to report the output of `sessionInfo()` (or `devtools::session_info()`).
 Among other information, this will show all the packages (and their versions) that are loaded in the session you used to run your analysis.
 If someone wants to recreate your analysis, they will know which packages they will need to install.
 The `checkpoint` package provides a way to download all the packages at a given date from CRAN.
 Thus, from the list of packages provided by `sessionInfo()`, they could recreate your setup.
 It however makes two important assumptions: all your packages were up-to-date with CRAN at the time of your analysis; you were not using packages that are not available from CRAN (e.g. development version directly from GitHub).